Bonus Material: Get The 3 Step Podcast Promotion Playbook

 These are the results Hilary Hendershott is seeing after 3 years of podcasting using the tactics you’ll find in this article.

-I am going to give you the exact, step-by-step details of how we helped Hilary use her podcast, Profit Boss Radio, to get clients and how we’ve helped 30+ other people start and produce their own podcasts to do the same with our Podcast Launch Service.
+I’m going to give you the exact, step-by-step details of how we helped Hilary start her podcast, Profit Boss Radio, to get clients and how we’ve helped 75+ other experts start and produce their own podcasts to do the same with our Podcast Launch Service.

 Who this strategy works well for:

-At the time of writing this article, we have used these tactics for coaches, consultants, premium membership businesses, professional services and online course creators.
+We have used these tactics for coaches, consultants, experts, premium membership businesses, professional services and online course creators.

 While results vary from business to business, we are able to produce results for each of these models as long as they meet two primary criteria.